 The aproned crone wheezed and thanked me for giving ground, without so much as looking up.
 For an instant, she reminded me of my mother, became mom at the Rosens’ holiday festivities back in Willow Grove—reassuring that she would never actually desert her only son, would stick by me, even after I’d sentenced her to plot and soil.
 She’d stand by me, bless her soul, even way the hell out here.
-But then the cleaning woman did glance up from her wash bucket as I shuffled toward the bank of elevators, wherein I realized that mom was a graying brunette, not a scruffy dishwater blonde as was she, bless her ailing heart.

-In an act of inadvertent cruelty, the Young Christian Men had once installed full-length mirrors directly across from each floor’s elevators—best face forward for rededicated, spit-shined scriveners and salesmen.
+In an act of righteous cruelty, the Young Christian Men had once installed full-length mirrors directly across from each floor’s elevators—best face forward for rededicated, spit-shined scriveners and salesmen.
 But now, the mirrors reflected all the warmth and uplifting spirit of Travis Bickle minus the munitions and heat.
 I caught myself all stubbly and disheveled in the harsh overhead lighting, jabbing to cover my eyes and scurry into an upbound car.

 One more night, what was one more blurry night?
 Yeah, one thing at a time, take it a step at a time—totally on the ones.
 I tossed my keys and depleted billfold onto a tiny laminated wood-grain desk, complete with an obligatory Gideon Bible in the open drawer, and draped my plaid shirt over its hardback metal chair.
 That pack of Do-Nuts and a pint of chocolate milk would have to hold me over until morning.
-I devoured the sugary snack pack while reviewing Y commandments framed on the door: No yelling, no loud music, no drugs or liquor, no nude photos, no lascivious behavior, no smoking in bed—OK, anything so long as I didn’t have to hit the goddamn 7th floor head.
+I devoured the sugary snack pack while reviewing Y commandments framed on the door: No yelling, no loud music, no drugs or liquor, no nude photos, no lascivious behavior, no smoking in bed.
+OK, anything so long as I didn’t have to hit the goddamn 7th floor head.

 Unfortunately, that was like holding back the Raiders’ Black Hole.
 My head began seizing, racing in no discernible direction other than away from where I was.
 I paused to catch my breath, grab my nose, pressure squeeze my groin and dart down the hallway, across a dimpled turquoise carpet runner that clashed violently with split-pea walls and those red fire sprinklers clanking overhead.

-“Hey, close that thing behind you, a guy needs a little privacy in here,” a gargantuan old seaman barked as I rushed to push through the swinging bathroom door.
+“Hey, close that sucker behind you, a guy needs a little privacy in here,” a gargantuan old seaman barked as I rushed to push through the swinging bathroom door.
 His ham-shaped head was in a full mentholated lather, with one disposable razor strip over the top, like a figure-ground mohawk.